na-na-hi/renget/archive/8r6bv.md

 					to more recent ice stigs, seriously gimped.
 &nbsp;
 &nbsp;
+		*Nuwa*
+			T -	Useless, conditional 20% TDM
+			M - Was good long ago, but with the split-phase bosses that fucking drop your combo, now sucks.
+			B - Could be fantastic if we get an Ignite DPS a la Griseo/Susannah for bleed (likely why we won't) 2pc/3pc - Not worth giving up all three slots to buff summoned unit DPS.
+&nbsp;
+&nbsp;
 		*Shakespeare*
 			T	-	Solid single piece Lightning damage
 			M	-	Solid single piece Fire damage (can be replaced with Jingwei M on BR/VG)